xudong-zhu2020/MPP-634/README.md

 The paper is to research how parental transfer affect children’s academic performance overall and to qualify the two disparate influence.

+## Literature Review
+Many scholars believe that, parental labor labor will have an impact on the welfare and education of their children.
+The research on the quantitative relationship between labor transfer and education investment is relatively rich.
+In contrast, quantitative research on the impact of the parents' concern for their children's learning is not as rich.

+Scholars also differ on the definition of left-behind children in China.
+The article considers children aged 6 to 16 who have not lived together with their father or mother for more than ten months in the previous year as left-behind children.